renlikang/renlikang/README.md

 ## project experience

-DaLongYun

-Cloud Gameing
+project 1 - Cloud Gameing

 Build the system of cloud gaming, which is a type of online gaming that runs video games on remote servers and streams them directly to a user’s device.

 Used cloud devices to map the rendered game to user devices (pc, phone, pad) through the network, and use the network to send user operation instructions back to the cloud.

-Live Broadcast
+project 2 - Live Broadcast

 Build the company's own live broadcast platform and give various live broadcast interactive functions。

 Used socket/websocket to transmit the live voice picture of the host/user to the user device (pc, phone, pad), so that the host and user can interact.

+project 3 - community

+Community Content browsing， tag,  recommend， comment,  like, sharing

+project 4 - e-commerce

+Product, shopping cart, coupon, order, spike

 -Technical Points